 or the archives of the Kraftwerk International Discography at

-3-D The Catalogue (English) / 3-D Der Katalog (German) features new live recordings of Kraftwerk’s 8 classic albums performed and filmed at various locations around the world between 2012-2016 and mixed at KlingKlang Studio, released in 2017.
+3-D The Catalogue (English) / 3-D Der Katalog (German) features new live recordings of Kraftwerk’s 8 classic albums performed and filmed at various locations around the world between 2012-2016 and mixed at KlingKlang Studio.

 3-D The Catalogue / 3-D Katalog was released across a number of formats: